-While the historical event prepared the apostles for Good Friday, the feast was placed here for a number of reasons.
+While the Transfiguration prepared the apostles for Good Friday, the feast was placed here for a number of reasons.

 When the Gospels recall the event of Jesus’ transfiguration, it is seen as a “precursor” to Jesus’ suffering, death and resurrection.